 Adoption

-We believe that every child deserves to know the love and security of a forever family.
+We believe that every child deserves to know the

 If it is not possible for a child in foster care to safely return to their birth parents, we help identify a loving adoptive family who is best suited to meet the individual needs of the child.
 In many cases, a member of the child’s birth family or the child’s foster parents will adopt them.
 However, when this is not possible, Judson Center’s Child Safe Adoption Program looks to our network of recruited adoptive families.
 If we cannot identify a family this way, we then work with Michigan Adoption Resource Exchange (MARE) to connect with adoptive families throughout the state.